Stevan Mokranjac: Legacy

 The Serbian Music School, which Mokranjac founded, was renamed the Mokranjac Music School after his death.
 He has been featured on the paper currency of both the Federal Republic of Yugoslavia and Serbia.

 In 1964, the Mokranjac family home in Negotin was restored and turned into a museum and musical centre.
 Celebrations of Mokranjac's life, known as "Mokranjac days", have occurred annually in the town since 1965.
 In 1981, a large statue of Mokranjac was constructed in the yard of the Mokranjac family home to mark the 125th anniversary of his birth.

-Mokranjac was awarded Serbian Order of Saint Sava, Ottoman Order of Osmanieh, Montenegrin Order of Prince Danilo I and Bulgarian Order of Saint Alexander.

 He is included in The 100 most prominent Serbs.

+Honours and awards

+Works

+Mokranjac published reviews, wrote prefaces, articles, and other journalistic works, often anonymously.